 Home Corporate Hackathon Guide Measuring Hackathon Success

 One caveat upfront.
 Hackathons serve different objectives — opportunity discovery, cultural impact, talent attraction, organisational learning.
 The framework presented here is calibrated for opportunity-discovery hackathons, where the intended output is new business opportunities the organisation can fund and build on.
-Hackathons designed primarily for cultural impact or talent acquisition have legitimate success criteria of their own, and forcing them through a commercialisation funnel would mismeasure them.
-If your hackathon's primary objective is something other than opportunity discovery, take the relevant parts of this scorecard and combine them with criteria specific to your goal.
+If your hackathon's primary objective is something other than opportunity discovery, take the relevant parts of this framework and combine them with criteria specific to your goal.

 The conversion funnel · 6 stages